 Copper – An uneventful week for the commodities.
-All except copper which moved down without us and with gusto.
-Copper, however, had an unclear read on the COT (often the case with copper) and an unclear read on the daily charts.
+All except copper which moved down without us and with enthusiasm.
+Copper, however, had an unclear read on the COT (often the case with copper) and a vague read on the daily charts.
 Therefore we are correct to be out – as to stay in would have been to rely too heavily on hope.

 Crude oil and USD CAD – We hold a small position on crude oil short.
 But a 200 pip climb is likely and at which point we may add to our shorts.
 USD CAD, which often reflects a delayed but exact opposite price movement to crude oil, shows a clearer picture.
-Too much reliance on the difference between these two charts (crude oil and USD CAD) is, however, a ‘chicken and the egg’ question and should be considered but not relied upon.
+Too much reliance on the difference between these two charts (crude oil and USD CAD) is, however, a ‘chicken and the egg’ question.

 Gold – Having taken some profits (short) from gold last week we continue to hold a small position short.
 Expecting to add to shorts anytime this week.
-Net position of the commercials remains at a 5-year low.
-This will provide great momentum to a drop in the price of gold if gold price per ounce falls to the $1,200 region.
+The net position of the commercials remains at a 5-year low; this will provide excellent momentum to a drop in the price of gold if the price per ounce falls to the $1,200 region.

 Silver – Similarly with silver.
 We took some profit last week and continue to hold a small position short.
 Looking for a price climb to $1,730 before adding to shorts.
 Silver, however, has an even more dramatic picture on the COT as the net position of commercials is at a 10-year low.
 As with gold, any significant reduction in the price of silver will probably result in an exaggerated acceleration short.